-- 1. The Executing Dancer must receive support from a Supporting Dancer who is in direct contact with the performance surface (exception: kick line leaps partner aerial cartwheels and partner kip ups). - 2.
-At least one Supporting Dancer must maintain contact with the Executing Dancer(s) throughout the entire skill above shoulder level. - 3.
+- 1. The Executing Dancer must receive support from a Supporting Dancer who is in direct contact with the performance surface (exception: kick line leaps, partner aerial cartwheels, and partner kip ups). - 2.
+At least one Supporting Dancer must maintain contact with the Executing Dancer(s) throughout the entire skill above shoulder level. - a.
+Lifting with poms is allowed. - b.
+Extensions, pyramids, and basket tosses are NOT allowed. - 3.
 Hip overhead rotation of the Executing Dancer(s) is allowed if a Supporting Dancer maintains contact until the Executing Dancer returns to the performance surface or is returning to the upright position. - 4.
 A Vertical Inversion is allowed if: - a.
 The Supporting Dancer(s) maintains contact until the Executing Dancer returns to the performance surface or returns to the upright position. - b.
 When the height of the Executing Dancer's shoulders exceeds shoulder level there is at least one additional dancer to spot who does not bear weight.
 (Exception: When there are 3 or more Supporting Dancers, an additional spotter is not required.)